-Oliver Model #66 Patternmakers Lathe Restoration
+Oliver Model #66 Pattern Maker's Lathe Restoration

 2-3-2020 Oliver Model #66 Pattern Maker’s Lathe Restoration.

 This is a very different approach to machine restoration for me, because usually I am in a hurry to get a machine done and on the production floor.
 But this time since we are still very busy in the cabinet shop I have started working from the smallest parts to the biggest.
-This approach also lets me work a little each day and still concentrate on my paying jobs, that’s one of the pitfalls of being poor.
-There is of course a pandemic going on now too, but that hasn't really affected my family or business much.
-I didn’t know how this was going to work out but it has been a really cool and laid back way to approach things, and I am really enjoying it.
+This approach also lets me work a little each day and still concentrate on my paying jobs, that’s one of the necessary pitfalls of being poor.
+There is of course a plandemic going on now too, but that hasn't really affected my family or business much.
+I didn’t know how this smallest to biggest system was going to work out but it has been a really cool and laid back way to approach things, and I am really enjoying it.
 Because of that I thought I would share the story so let’s get started.
 Here are the obligatory pick up and trailer shots;

-Like I said before my strategy this time was to start cleaning hardware and small parts first.
+Like I said before, my strategy this time was to start cleaning hardware and small parts first.
 Here's what that looks like;

 3-13-2020 Now for some fun stuff, the compound!
 I loved finding that navy anchor stamped in the top of the compound, it had been hidden for a long time by a thick layer of rust.
 This lathe also has two anchors just like that stamped in the "brass chicken" badge, we think that is super cool.
 I do wonder if those were stamped by the navy or the boys at Oliver?
 Another surprise was the solid bronze locking screw at the bottom, most likely fabbed by some naval machinist along the way.

-Moving up the foodchain a little bit here are some more components, the gap bed clamp;
+Moving up the food chain a little bit here are some more components, the gap bed clamp;

-Here is the tailsock spindle;
+Here is the tailstock spindle;

-Tails stock crank;
+Tail stock crank;

 Here is the original push button station which is incredible!
 It is a Cutler Hammer that has a cast iron box and cast aluminum front; talk about heavy duty.
-Also the contacts were shockingly like new inside.
+Also the silver contacts were shockingly like new inside.
 This is the most awesome switch I have ever worked on!

 Motor Badge is in rough shape; Hard to read amps and RPMs but I have a pretty close guess on those and got some info from the "birth certificate".